open-life-science/open-life-science.github.io/organisational-leadership.md

   * Preparing to receive money.
   * Creating job ads and hiring equitably.
   * Pensions, benefits, vacation days and leave policies.
-  * Identifying necessary support, such as hiring accounting and legal.
+  * Identifying necessary support, such as hiring accounting and legal professionals.

 ### What is not covered:
 Country-specific nuances, e.g. setting up a [stichting](https://en.wikipedia.org/wiki/Stichting), a [verein](https://en.wikipedia.org/wiki/Swiss_association), or a [501(c)(3)](https://en.wikipedia.org/wiki/501(c)(3)_organization).
 We may be able to offer some advice for orgs that intend to start up in the UK.